 On average, aluminum is the easiest to machine material group.
-It gets as high as 350% in soft wrought aluminum alloys. but also, as low as 100% is cast aluminum alloys with high silicon content.
+It gets as high as 350% in soft wrought aluminum alloys.
+But also, as low as 100% in cast aluminum alloys with high silicon content.
 We will break it down into its sub-groups and discuss the machinability of each one.

 What is Aluminum?

 Aluminum in machining is referring to Aluminum alloys made from Aluminum (Al), with additional alloys that are usually silicon (Si), copper (Cu), magnesium (Mg), and manganese (Mn).
 Aluminum is a popular engineering material due to its low density (2.5 times lower than steel) and high machinability rate.

 - Cast aluminum alloys: This type of alloy has high silicon (si) content, usually between 7% and 15%.
 With lower silicon content, aluminum alloys are not castable, and therefore cast aluminum will always have high silicon content.
 The machinability of cast aluminum is about half compared to conventional wrought aluminum, and the wear on the cutting edge is developed much faster.
 A popular machined component made from cast aluminum is car wheels.